nutsdb/nutsdb/README.md

 Badger is based on LSM tree with value log.
 It designed for SSDs.
 It also supports transactions.
 But its write performance is not as good as i thought.And it also not supports more data structures.

+Moreover, i was curious about how to implement a kv database.
+Database can be said to be the core of the system, to understand the database kernel or their own implementation, better use of the same kind of database or the next time according to the business custom database is very helpful.

 So i tried to build a kv store by myself, i wanted to find a simple store engine model as reference.
 Finally i found the bitcask model.
 It is simple and easy to implement.
 Howerver it has its limition,like range or prefix queries are not effcient.
 For example, you can not easily scan over all keys between user000000 and user999999, you had to look up each key individully in the hashmap.